 What is evident is that Hayato develops a bond with Tenma that rekindles his passion for even the same blind ambition.
 Going blind could imply he cared so much for his new student that he no longer sees him make the same mistakes he once avoided.
 Revisiting the opening scene shot of the film, we see our two main characters approaching the ring as fighters emerge bloodied.
 This could indicate that they are both about to enter a world of suffering or that they have the confidence to break the cycle, but that’s up to the viewer to decide.

-The movie presents compelling and engaging tonal shifts that give the end product a lot of personality.
+The movie presents compelling and engaging tonal shifts that give the end product a lot of personalities.
 The side plot where we get a peek at a bar where people watch the boxing matches and are proud of Tenma’s success offers fun and hilarious respite, that adds to the movies’ torturous tone.
 We as an audience are able to draw a parallel between the people watching the sport and the people fighting in it.

 Another unique aspect is the scope.
 Terayama made sure that the movie doesn’t feel like an isolated story of two protagonists, where the film only revolves around their struggles.
 Rather it feels like they live in a much larger world where everyone has their own little story and theirs is just a tiny part of it.
 Everyone at the bar and even some boxers we see only for a few minutes have little details of personality that seem to indicate that our two protagonists are at most a temporary occurrence.